acperkins3/GDD-Plots-2022/README.md

 # GDD-Plots-2022
-GDD tracking for our 2022 fields

-By AP and DCL
+GDD tracking for our 2022 fields by AP and DCL

 This (very clunky) code webscrapes weather data for our GDD tracking.
-The output is intended to be viewed in the GoogleSheet, which is in a format that we inherited from past lab members.
+The output is intended to be viewed in the GoogleSheet, which is in the same format that was used by past lab members.

 GDDs are calculated using the equation